Wednesday, October 30, 2019

 Progress on the shed, Part 2

-We took Saturday off to take Firstborn and his gf (still don't have an alias) to Seguin for some BBQ, snacks, and mead.
+We took Saturday off to take Firstborn and LA to Seguin for some BBQ, snacks, and mead.
 We had a good time but it seemed like a lot of driving!
 We ate a couple of Flyrite sammies for dinner, and got to bed early so we could go to Highlands on Sunday and finish up the shed.
 Here is what we were starting with:

 We left it sitting with no doors and had just placed our work tables and tools and such inside.
 It looked exactly the same a week later.